ydLiu-HIT/deSALT/README.md

 deSALT is open source and free for non-commerical use which is mainly designed by Yadong Liu & Bo Liu and developed by Yadong Liu in Center for Bioinformatics, Harbin Institute of Technology, China.

 ## Memory usage
-The memory usage of deSALT can fit the configuraions of most modern servers and workstations.
-Its peak memory footprint depends on the size of reference genome mainly due to the generation of RdBG-index.
-35 Gigabytes, 31 Gigabytes and 3.5 Gigabytes are required for Homo Sapiens(GRCh38), Mus Musculus(GRCm38) and Drosophila melanogaster(DM6) geomes, on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.
-For instance, the peak memory is about 37.65 Gigabytes for human NA12878 dataset.
+DeSALT fits most modern servers and workstations and the peak memory footprint depends on the size of reference genome assembly.
+In practice, 35 Gigabytes, 31 Gigabytes and 3.5 Gigabytes are required for Homo Sapiens(GRCh38), Mus Musculus(GRCm38) and Drosophila melanogaster(DM6) geomes, on a server with Intel Xeon CPU at 2.00 GHz, 1 Terabytes RAM running Linux Ubuntu 14.04.

 ## Installation
-Current version of deSALT needs to be run on Linux operating system.
+Current version of deSALT has been tested on 64-bit Linux.
 The source code is written in C, and can be directly download from: https://github.com/ydLiu-HIT/deSALT or https://github.com/hitbc/deSALT.
 The makefile is attached.
 Use the make command for generating the executable file.

 Moreover, in current version of deSALT, we employed the deBGA mapper (https://github.com/HongzheGuo/deBGA) for generation RdBG-index.
-To be more user-firendly, we have built the source code of deBGA (version 0.1) into that of deSALT.
-I correct some bugs of deBGA and set `START_POS_REF = 0` instead of `START_POS_REF = 2048` in `load_input.h` source file of deBGA, i.e. we set the reference genome starting from 0 rather than 2048.
+To be more user-firendly, we have built the source code of deBGA (version 0.1) and add the executable program into deSALT.
+It is worth noting that some bugs of deBGA have been corrected and some parameters have been reset (i.e. `START_POS_REF = 0` replaced `START_POS_REF = 2048` in `load_input.h` of deBGA).

 ## Synopsis
 Reference genome indexing